albetnov/100-days-of-code/log.md

 ### Day 2: Febuary 24, 2022

-**Today's Progress**: Learned about function: callbacks, expression vs declaration, arrow function.
+**Today's Progress**: Learned about function: callbacks, expression vs declaration, arrow function in Javascript.

 **Thoughts:** Function expression is an awesome feature.
 Need to find a suitable use case for that later.

+### Day 3: Febuary 25, 2022

+**Today's Progress**: Learned about DevTools debugger, suggested javascript code style, comments placement, mocha test, bdd style of writing test

+**Thoughts:** Writting test can really hope development an app faster.
+But writing a test can also be a pain.